John Rivera, 23, identified as off-duty CPD officer killed in River North shooting

 Nothing was taken from the people in the car, and police said the two groups didn't seem to have encountered each other earlier in the night.

-Rivera and the other male officer went to the popular nightclub after finishing their Friday night shift.
+Rivera and the others went to a popular nightclub after finishing their Friday night shift.

 The other off-duty officer and woman in the car were not hurt, police said.